The Clinton Center’s changing exhibit galleries host a number of outstanding exhibits each year.

 September 25, 2017 - February 19, 2018

-Mandela: The Journey to Ubuntu tells the story of a young South African boy who became a man prepared to die in defense of equality, justice, and freedom.
+Mandela: The Journey to Ubuntu told the story of a young South African boy who became a man prepared to die in defense of equality, justice, and freedom.
 He went on to be elected president and to lead his country out of Apartheid and toward unity.
-This exhibit takes Clinton Center visitors along the arc of President Nelson Mandela's life through the camera lens of Nelson Mandela Foundation- commissioned photographer, Matthew Willman.
+This exhibit took Clinton Center visitors along the arc of President Nelson Mandela's life through the camera lens of Nelson Mandela Foundation- commissioned photographer, Matthew Willman.

 Art of Africa: One Continent, Limitless Vision

 Art of Africa: One Continent, Limitless Vision explored the colors, shapes, and textures of Africa through the William J. Clinton Presidential Library's stunning collection of art from the continent, as well as pieces from President Bill Clinton's personal collection.
 The exhibit featured a dynamic presentation of textiles, paintings, sculpture, jewelry, and clothing given to President Bill Clinton and First Lady Hillary Rodham Clinton by African heads of state and by the artisans who created them.